alabsi91/reanimated-color-picker/readme.md

 # :small_blue_diamond:Usage

+### -  We recommend reading the detailed documentation for using ColorPicker [here.](https://alabsi91.github.io/reanimated-color-picker/)

 - You can add, remove, rearrange or style the color picker's built-in components.

 - Check out the working examples: